timmynoobie/hw1timmy/README.md

              val WSSSE = clusters.computerCost(parsedData)

         Predict a data set.
-This returns which center each element grouping to:
+This returns which center each element groups to:

              val test = clusters.predict(parsedData)